cahilltr/massden/HyperparameterOptimization/readme.md

 1. ~~Param limits (min/max)~~

+## Optimization Algorithms

+### Random Search
+The random search algorithm runs a random search over the mutable hyperparameters.
+Parameters are randomly generated between their min and max values.
+The first iteration will be ran using the running value.
+The step attribute will be ignored if given to the paramter.

 ## Running

 ## Notes

-Params are specified min,max,runningValue
+Params are specified min,max,runningValue,step(optional)
-- i.e. parameter.myparam=0,5,3
+- i.e. parameter.myparam=0,5,3,1

-final params are specified runningValue final.parameter.myparamfinal=3
+Final params are specified runningValue final.parameter.myparamfinal=3